jperals/simple-trans/README.md

 - For a development process where quick iteration is important, an online approach as a single and unidirectional "source of truth" is much preferable to a file-based workflow.
 - All language translations are visible at a glance, which can be helpful for translators and can facilitate coherence across languages.
 - Simplicity.

+## How?

+Create project-specific directories inside `static/l10n` to host your JSON translation files.
+Inside the JSON files the keys correspond to the source strings and need to exist beforehand, but their corresponding values can be filled through the web app.
+See the `sample-project` directory as an example.

 ## Build Setup